DocsTracking MethodsWarehouse Connectors

 We also recommend loading your user and account tables, to enrich events with demographic attributes about the users and accounts who performed them.

-How fast do syncs run?
+How fast do syncs transfer data?

 I already track data to Mixpanel via SDK or CDP, can I still use Warehouse Connectors?